After nearly a decade of travel, work, and artistic fulfillment, Katharine Hepburn returned to Hollywood and Spencer Tracy.

 “No matter how big or how small, they treated everybody on that set as if they were the star.
 They made me feel that I was the greatest actor in the world.
 I mean, between takes they would compliment me and tell me how fantastic I was.
 The two of them…They made everybody feel as if they were the greatest thing since the wheel.”

-Kate and Spence may have been great at making everyone on set feel special, but Sidney Poitier still found himself unable to overcome the awe and admiration he had for his legendary costars.
+Kate and Spence may have been great at making everyone on set feel special, but Sidney Poitier—a groundbreaking Oscar winner himself—was still unable to overcome the awe and admiration he had for his legendary costars.